Mathew Ryan: Copenhagen

 On 9 August 2022, Ryan joined Superliga side FC Copenhagen on a two-year contract.

 AZ Alkmaar

-Due to a lack of playing time at F.C.
-Copenhagen, Ryan left the Danish club and signed for Eredivisie club AZ Alkmaar on 9 January 2023.
+Due to a lack of playing time at FC Copenhagen, Ryan left the Danish club and signed for Eredivisie club AZ Alkmaar on 9 January 2023.
 He was given a contract until June 2024.

+Roma

+On 17 July 2024, Ryan joined Serie A club Roma.
+He was signed to serve as an understudy for Mile Svilar.
+After five months in Rome, Ryan finally made his senior debut for the club, starting as the keeper in a 4–1 victory against Sampdoria in the 2024–25 Coppa Italia.

+Lens

+In the January transfer window of 2025, Ryan made a permanent move to Ligue 1 club RC Lens.
+He played a full 90 minutes for Lens the following week, keeping a clean sheet in a victory over Angers.
+Ryan left the club after not being offered a contract renewal at the end of the season.

+Levante UD

+On 26 August 2025, Ryan joined Spanish La Liga side Levante on a free transfer, signing a one-year contract with an option for an additional year.

 International career

 Youth

 Despite not having featured for the side previously, Ryan's strong form in the 2010–11 A-League led to suggestions he would be called up for the Australian under-20 team for the 2011 FIFA U-20 World Cup in mid-2011.
 However, he missed the tournament after suffering a serious knee injury.

 Ryan was first called up for the Australian under-23 side in November 2011.
 He made his debut for the side in a scoreless draw with Iraq on 22 November 2011.
 The Olyroos failed to qualify for the 2012 Summer Olympics.